mattbierner/blog.mattbierner.com/_posts/2016-03-13-urban-dictionary-neural-network.md

 But I quickly realized that this dataset alone would not be enough.
 A word may not be in Urban Dictionary today, but what's to stop someone from defining it in the future?
 So, in the second half of this post, I try to train a computer to generate new Urban Dictionary definitions using a character level recurrent neural network.

 # Word List
-Urban dictionary has about 1.4 million entries, each with multiple user provided definition.
+Urban dictionary has about 1.4 million entries, each with multiple user provided definitions.
 So, as a first step, I collected the entry names themselves.
 [You can find the resulting 16mb dataset on GitHub][word_list].

 Entry names are stored alphabetically in twenty six text files, bucketed by first letter.
 There's one entry name per line, which makes further processing easy: